tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 different IP address if provided with options from DNS.
 ECH does not mandate any specific implementation choices when establishing this new connection.

-The retry configurations may only be applied to the retried connection.
-The client MUST NOT use retry configurations for connections beyond the retry.
-This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry configurations in order to identify the client in a subsequent ECH handshake.
+The retry configurations are meant to be used for retried connections.
+Further use of retry configurations could yield a tracking vector.
+In settings where the client will otherwise already let the server track the client, e.g., because the client will send cookies to the server in parallel connections, using the retry configurations for these parallel connections does not introduce a new tracking vector.

 If none of the values provided in "retry_configs" contains a supported version, or an earlier TLS version was negotiated, the client can regard ECH as securely